oesteban/hcph-sops/docs/data-collection/tear-down.md

 	- [ ] Plug back the head coil if you know the next exam will require that specific coil, or simply put it away with the other (head) coils on the shelf next to the scanner.
 	- [ ] Put the bed back in place = push the "home" button on the scanner
 	- [ ] Put the wooden stopper of the main access tube back on the tube.
-	- [ ] Everything that is removed for the experiment MUST be put back in place at the end of the experiment, i.e. position of the bed, coil, emergency button, ears cover.
+	- [ ] Everything that is removed for the experiment MUST be put back in place at the end of the experiment, i.e. position of the bed, coil, emergency button, ears padding.
 	- [ ] Take a glove, on the right there is some cleaning napkins.
 Use them to clean the bed.
 	- [ ] Exit and close the external door.